 Our standard fee for clinical services is $100 per hour, but our scale adjusts to a minimum of $3 per hour for clients with significant financial hardship or extremely limited incomes.
 Our standard fee for a Diagnostic Evaluation for Autistic Spectrum Disorders is $800 but also can be adjusted based on sliding fee scale.

 Other Assessments are set on an individual basis depending on the testing protocol that will be used.

 Our fees are generally less than half of the usual and customary fees charged by private practitioners, hospitals, or health agencies.
 We will work with you to find a fee that meets your financial needs, so please contact the secretary at the Psychological Services Center if you would like to discuss your specific situation.

 VTCAR (founded in 2012) is a VT College of Science Center to promote autism research.
 As our partner research center, we collaborate with them on providing services and outreach to the community.

-Please visit our website to learn about current research projects and assessment options:
+Please visit our website to learn about current research projects:

 - Who: Parents of children with ASD or individuals with ASD